 Introduction

 Learning is a fundamental biological process by which organisms update and modify their behavioral output to sensory stimuli based on past experience.
 This important phenomenon allows organisms to adapt their behavior to best suit the current conditions in the inconstant environment.
 Brief and local changes in micromolar concentration levels of free intracellular Ca2+ play a critical role in modifying many aspects of neural physiology such as learning.
 Changes in [Ca2+] on this scale are known to activate many Ca2+-sensors, including the important and ubiquitously expressed protein calmodulin (CaM).
-Once bound with four Ca2+ ions, CaM (Ca2+/CaM) is known to regulate many different signaling proteins, including the CaM-kinase (CaMK) family of protein-serne/threonine kinases, which are highly expressed in the nervous system.
+Once bound with four Ca2+ ions, CaM (Ca2+/CaM) is known to regulate many different signaling proteins, including the CaM-kinase (CaMK) family of protein-serine/threonine kinases, which are highly expressed in the nervous system.
 Within the larger CaMK group (consists of ~ 23 kinase families) the CaMK1 family (consisting of CaMKK, CaMK1 and CaMK4; reviewed in 1) has been shown to play important roles in the context of nervous system development and plasticity.

 CaMKK is purported to function upstream of both CaMK1 and CaMK4 by phosphorylating Thr residues in the activation site of these kinases to increase their Ca2+/CaM-dependent phosphotransferase activities (2, 3).
 The substrate recognition motifs of numerous protein kinases have significant overlap and correct target specificity is thought to also be regulated by localization of the kinase and its substrates within the cell (4); this has been established for CaMK1 and CaMK4 (5).